 Fig. 6.
 Microscopic features of different areas on the core slice. (a) is a SEM image of core area A, (b) is an enlargement of (a), (c) and (d) correspond to area B and C, respectively.

-Note: The data in the table are the average values of the elements at different positions in the corresponding SEM images.
+Note: The data in the table are the average values of the elements at different positions in the SEM images.

 3.3.
 Numerical calculation of CO2 diffusion process

-The initial conditions of the experimental process were described mathematically based on Section 2.3.
+The initial conditions of the experimental process were described mathematically in Section 2.3.
 The initial conditions inside the core and the reactor annulus (Fig. 7) are represented in Table 2.

 Table 2 Parameters of mathematical equations under initial conditions